 2013 Update to the Multi-Jurisdictional Hazard Mitigation Plan

-Starting in 2009, the County has initiated a process to update the 2007 MJHM Plan.
-This Plan is required to be updated every five years.
-The Departments of Public Works, Economic Development, Planning & Tourism, Real Property and GIS Services, and the Emergency Services Department are leading this planning process and are seeking participation from its 43 municipalities and the general public to update the Plan with new areas of concern and strategies to mitigate impacts with natural hazards.
+Starting in 2009, the County initiated a process to update the 2007 MJHM Plan.
+This plan is required to be updated every five years.
+The Departments of Public Works, Economic Development, Planning & Tourism, Real Property and GIS Services, and the Emergency Services are leading this planning process.
+We are seeking participation from the 43 municipalities in the county and the general public to update the plan with new areas of concern and strategies to mitigate impacts of natural hazards.

 The County has completed the FINAL update to the Plan.
 You may download a copy of the 2013 Multi-Jurisdictional Hazard Mitigation Plan (pdf file, 10.7Mb) for Cattaraugus County.